Is February 21, 2017, a Public Holiday? Seeking Clarity on Election Commission's Decision

 Hindustan Times

+The state government, in its notification issued on Wednesday, has declared a holiday for its employees on both polling days.
 About 80% of the 8.35 crore voters in the state, including about 12 lakh government employees, will vote on these two days.

-JS Saharia, state election commissioner, told HT, “In a city like Mumbai, where people travel for hours to reach office, it becomes inevitable to have a holiday or a concession during working hours,” he said.
+JS Saharia, state election commissioner, told HT, “In a city like Mumbai, where people travel for hours to reach the office, it becomes inevitable to have a holiday or a concession during working hours,” he said.

 However, Nitai Mehta, founder trustee of Praja, said, “Two hours off is okay, but shutting the government for polling is a bad idea.
 Responsible citizens will vote anyway.
-I don’t think this will help in improving the voting percentage,” .
+I don’t think this will help in improving the voting percentage.”

-Voter turnout in past three elections (in %)
+Voter Turnout in Past Three Elections (in %)

 2002 2007 2012